gradienceisahack/gradienceisahack.github.io/README.md

-# Gradience is a hack!
-Website
+# "Gradience is a hack" Website

 Simple website for explaining why Gradience is a hack and isn't officially supported by GNOME fundation.